What is a 401(k)?

 For more information, contact your financial professional or call Security Benefit at 800.888.2461.

-Security Benefit Life Insurance Company is not a fiduciary and the information provided is not intended to be investment advice.
-This information is general in nature and intended for use with the general public.
+Neither Security Benefit Life Insurance Company nor Security Distributors is a fiduciary and the information provided is not intended to be investment advice.
 For additional information, including any specific advice or recommendations, please visit with your financial professional.

 The information presented here is not specific to any individual's personal circumstances.
 To the extent that this material concerns tax matters, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.
 These materials are provided for general information and educational purposes based upon publicly available information from sources believed to be reliable — we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.